Smithsonian/CCN-Data-Library/data/Krauss_2018/README.md

 Assumption | Justification | Notes
 ------------- | ------------- | -------------
-core "W2" is from the Waccamaw river site | Because of the "W"...that's the best I've got | NA | NA | The sites classified as "FO/SS" should be designated as a new vegetation class, "FO/EM" for forest/emergent marsh
+core "W2" is from the Waccamaw river site | Because of the "W"...that's the best I've got | NA | NA | Added new vegetation_class variable "forested to emergent", which has also been added to docs/controlled_variables.csv and the Database Structure page on the website

 #### Methods and Materials